-Fair Housing Issues (in order of priority) Contributing Factors Goals Meaningful Actions Targets and Timeframe (in order of priority) Orange Bluff sites by October 2022; Select developers for development of the two affordabl RHNA sites (Walnut Bluff and Orange Bluff) by December 2022.
+Fair Housing Issues (in order of priority) Contributing Factors Goals Meaningful Actions Targets and Timeframe Orange Bluff sites by October 2022; Select developers for development of the two affordabl RHNA sites (Walnut Bluff and Orange Bluff) by December 2022.
 1c. (from Program 4.2) Conduct annual outreach and marketing of available State, regional, and local public and private housing rehabilitation resources through workshops, seminars, social media platforms (1 outreach activity per year); target outreach to homeowners in geographic areas of higher need or lower income as well as local homeowner associations.
-Initiate outreach is June 2023 and annually thereafter.
-L Lower environmental quality.
-The City of Signal Hill is located the City of Signal Hill is located the Long Beach Oil Field and therefore has associated air tuality, soils, and oil and gas toperations impacts to mitigate torior to development.
+Initiate outreach i June 2023 and annually thereafter.
+2. Lower environmental quality.
+The City of Signal Hill is located near the 405 freeway and over the Long Beach Oil Field and therefore has associated air quality, soils, and oil and gas operations impacts to mitigate prior to development.
 Location of environmental health hazards and historical development patterns (oil extraction, proximity to major transportation facilities and port) Location and type of affordable housing in the region Address environmental health issues 2a.
 Assist in the transition of land in the City from oil production to housing 2b.
 Adopt a General Plan Environmental Justice Element 2a. (from Program 1.1) Rezone the two affordable RHNA sites to SP 7 Special Purpose Housing Zoning with adjusted developments standards, allowing exclusively residential uses at 35 to 45 dwelling units per acre.
-The capacity of the Orange Bluff site is 29 housing units (274 will be used to meet the lower income RHNA and 16 will be used to meet the moderate-income RHNA).
+The capacity of the Orange Bluff site is 290 housing units (274 will be used to meet the lower income RHNA and 16 will be used to meet the moderate-income RHNA).
 The capacity of the Walnut Bluff site is 90 units, (A minimum of 74 and a maximum of 90 will be used to meet the moderate income RHNA) by October 2022.
-Rezone two sites that will be used to address the above moderate-income RHNA, Town Center Northwest and Heritage Square with allowable densities of 20 to 35 units per acre and less than 10 units per acre respectively (by October 2022).
+Rezone two sites that will be used to address the above moderate-income RHNA, Town Center Northwest and Heritage Square with allowable densities of 20 to 35 units per acre and less than 10 units per acre respectively (by

-ogram 5.2 Affirmatively Furthe ering Fair Housing

 Fair Housing Issues

 (in order of priority) Contributing Factors Goals Meaningful Actions Targets and Timeframe

 Issue a Request for Proposal for the two

 affordable RHNA sites (by April 2023);

-Interview interested developers and select the
+Interview interested developers and select t

-best qualified private or non-profit developer
+best qualified private or non-profit develope

-for the two affordable RHNA sites (by July 202
+for the two affordable RHNA sites (by July 2

-Enter into development agreements to guide
+Enter into development agreements to guid

-development of all four sites as presented in t
+development of all four sites as presented i

-Housing Element and include a commitment to
+Housing Element and include a commitmen

-oil production remediation in the agreements
+oil production remediation in the agreemer

 (by December 2023);

-Conduct a thorough environmental and health
+Conduct a thorough environmental and hea

-assessment for development of housing on sit
+assessment for development of housing on

-identified in the Housing Element (by Decemb
+identified in the Housing Element (by Dece

 2021);

-Conduct needed oil extraction remediation of
+Conduct needed oil extraction remediation

 properties converting from oil extraction

 activities to housing once developer is

 identified by (by December 2023).

 Ongoing implementation and annual

-assessment of status of housing sites invento
+assessment of status of housing sites inver

 as part of the annual reporting process.

 Continue enforcing Chapter 16.24 of the

-Municipal Code that establishes developmer
+Municipal Code that establishes developm

-standards for properties containing abandon
+standards for properties containing aband

 wells.
-Require well discovery, leak testing, a
+Require well discovery, leak testing,

-well access exhibit, and a well abandonment
+well access exhibit, and a well abandonme

-report for properties with abandoned wells.
+report for properties with abandoned well

 2b.
-Adopt a General Plan Environmental Justice
+Adopt a General Plan Environmental Justi

-Element that includes objectives and policies to
+Element that includes objectives and policies

-reduce the unique or compounded health risks
+reduce the unique or compounded health ris

-disadvantaged and disproportionately affected
+disadvantaged and disproportionately affects

-communities by means that include the reduction
+communities by means that include the reduc

-of pollution exposure, including the improvement
+of pollution exposure, including the improve